GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 ### Mount successful but files are not visible

-Try mounting the gcsfuse with `--implicit-dir` flag.
+Try mounting the gcsfuse with `--implicit-dirs` flag.
 Read the [semantics](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#files-and-directories) to know the reasoning.

 ### Mount failed with fusermount3 exit status 1